Taxation in China: Tax governance

 After the 2002 tax reforms, corporate income tax was split with 60% to the central government and 40% to local governments, with some exemptions for special central SOEs.

 After the Golden Tax Project Phase II was completed in 2003, the VAT invoicing system was made fully electronic.
 Through improved anti-counterfeiting, auditing, and inspection processes, the problem of false invoices declined and the amount of tax revenue collected from VAT increased significantly.
 The Golden Tax Project was further expanded in 2005 as the government built a more comprehensive records management system for tax collection.

 Effective 1 January 2008, China merged the corporate tax rate for domestic firms and foreign firms at a rate of 25%.
 The exception was enterprises in high-tech and new technology industries, which were taxed at 15%.

 In 2015, the State Administration of Taxation prohibited local tax authorities from inspecting e-commerce businesses.

 In 2016, business tax was replaced with VAT nationwide.

 In August 2018, the government amended the laws on individual income tax to allow for itemized deductions from taxable income, including for education expenses and medical expenses.
 The 2018 amendments also increased the threshold at which point income was taxable.
 The rationale was that these changes would reduce the tax burden on low income families and make the tax system fairer.

 In 2019, the government reduced the amount of VAT in an effort to stimulate the economy.

 In 2023, Chinese local governments' fiscal revenues will show a steady increase in proportion to support policies, sending a green light for national economic recovery.
 The rapid economic improvement resulting from the pandemic has laid the foundation for economic recovery beyond 2022.
 According to CAFS (the Chinese Academy of Fiscal Sciences) research, China's fiscal situation is expected to improve in 2023, indicating a brighter outlook for the country's local finances.
 All finance departments are taking many steps to ease the financial burden.
 The central government paid 10.6 trillion yuan to local governments to help them cope with fiscal decline due to tax and fee cuts.
 In addition, the central government requested local governments to reduce general spending, establish a mechanism to directly distribute budgets to lower-level governments, and strengthen monitoring of local financial management.

+Starting from 2024, the Chinese government increased efforts to enforce taxation on wealthy citizens’ overseas income, which further expanded to regular citizens in 2025.
+The efforts included overseas income such as investment returns, dividends and employee stock options, with investment gains facing taxes as much as 20%.
+In 2026, efforts were increased to tax offshore trusts that hold shares in some Hong Kong-listed companies.
+These efforts increased the amount of personal tax gathered, with personal income tax revenue increasing 11.5% from 2024 to a record ¥1.62 trillion in 2025.